Anti-Atlas

 The Anti-Atlas, also known as Lesser Atlas or Little Atlas, is a mountain range in Morocco, a part of the Atlas Mountains in the northwest of Africa.
 The Anti-Atlas extends from the Atlantic Ocean in the southwest toward the northeast, to the heights of Ouarzazate and further east to the city of Tafilalt, altogether a distance of approximately 500 km.
 The range borders on the Sahara to the south.

-In some contexts, the Anti-Atlas is considered separate from the Atlas Mountains system, as the prefix "anti" (i.e. opposite) implies.

 Geography

 The summits of the Anti-Atlas reach average heights of 2,500–2,700 m, with a few peaks reaching higher.
 To the north lies a plateau at 1700-1800 m in height.
 To the south lie the Sahara highlands at approximately 700 m.
 On the heights of Ouarzazate, the massif is cut through by the Draa valley, opening towards the south.
 The range is strongly fissured, particularly in a southerly direction.

 The Anti-Atlas area is a traditionally Berber region, inhabited by the Chleuh group.
 It is sparsely inhabited and there are no large cities in the area.
 The main town is Tafraoute, which has been described as "Morocco's Berber heartland".
 There are cave paintings in certain areas of the range.